About Eco Tourism & Sustainable Tourism

 Saturday Market: Many of our guests take the opportunity to visit the local market in

 Plastic Containers: We only serve soft drink and beer products that come in recyclable containers.
 Our apologies to diet-soft-drink drinkers, as diet drinks in Belize only come in plastic, non-recyclable containers.
-We invite you try one of our exotic seasonal juices such as: Tamarind, Sorrel, Sour Sop, Carambola, and Watermelon.
-Better for your health!
+We invite you to try one of our exotic seasonal juices such as: Tamarind, Sorrel, Sour Sop, Carambola, and Watermelon.

 * At the Bar you won't find plastic straws or paper napkins, as we use only cloth napkins and a special pasta noodle for straws.
-You may find our pasta straws a bit odd at first, however they work just as good as any traditional straw and are good to chew on and are biodegradable.
+You may find our pasta straws a bit odd at first, however they work just as well as traditional straws and are good to chew on and biodegradable as well.

 Roofing Material: Buildings at duPlooy's, with only a few exceptions, are roofed with tile instead of thatch.
-Though picturesque, the palm leaf gathered to make thatch is normally gathered from the wild and not replanted.
-This unsustainable collecting practices endangers the population of this palm.
+Though picturesque, the palm leaf gathered to make thatch is normally harvested from the wild and not replanted.
+This unsustainable collecting practice endangers the population of this palm.

-Our Largest Conservation Endeavor is the Belize Botanic Gardens, located adjacent to duPlooy's.
-Guests staying at duPlooy’s have one of our self-guide tour booklets in their room.
+Our Largest Conservation Endeavor is the 45 acre Belize Botanic Garden, located adjacent to duPlooy's.

-The Maya House & Palm Display (right), located within the botanic gardens, are funded by the International Palm Society.
-These displays are used for educational purposes, showing the many uses of palms and their importance to Belizean life and the importance of protecting our native species from unsustainable harvest.
+The Palm Display (right) and the Maya House, located within the botanic gardens, are funded by the International Palm Society.
+These displays are used for educational purposes, showing the many uses of palms and their importance to Belizean life and the need to protect our native species from unsustainable harvest.